raimohanska/ourboard/YJS_CRDT_WIP.md

 ## TODO

--   Persistence: store diffs to event bundles.
-Figure out how the compactor should work.
-Can diffs just be concatenated?
--   Persistence: boot the SharedDoc based on stored diffs
 -   Persistence: consider storing CRDT snapshot
--   Domain: Tag the CRDT based item (properties)
--   Domain: Use a separate CRDT field for each item/property.
-All stored in the single document.
+-   Persistence: make sure the compactor works
+-   Persistence: implement local/offline persistence
+-   Domain: Migrate existing boards to CRDT or only apply CRDTs for new boards?
 -   Domain: Consider if CRDT field values should also be included in the JSON presentation, maybe on save
 -   Domain: Currently the initial text "Hello" or "Unnamed area" doesn't get synced in a new text/area.
 Also the JSON data stays in its initial state
 -   UI: Show proper username by the cursor when hovering.
 Now shows some large number
 -   UI: Add a toolbar.
 Needs some styling - if you now enable toolbar in Quill, it looks broken
+-   UI: Clean up CollaborativeTextView.
+Apply appropriate color etc.
 -   Undo buffer integration
 -   Manage session on client side: connect only when we have a sessionId.
 When it changes, reconnect.
 -   Manage session on the server side: terminate YJS sockets when websocket session is terminated